-This Kiwi Banana Smoothie is an easy and quick breakfast or snack with only a few ingredients.
+This kiwi banana smoothie is an easy and quick breakfast or snack with only a few ingredients.
 It's got Greek yogurt for extra protein and creaminess, plus a touch of honey for sweetness.
 This smoothie is super thick, so grab a spoon or a thick straw!

 This kiwi banana smoothie recipe also uses ice instead of added liquid (unless you need a tiny splash of water to get your blender going).
 I love doing this because the smoothie comes out super thick and extra cold, rather than runny and sad.
 You will definitely need a fat straw for this smoothie!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 If you make a purchase through the link, it won’t cost you more but I may earn a small commission.
 I only recommend products that I personally use and love!

 - Plain Greek yogurt: I like using Greek yogurt in smoothies because it's extra thick and creamy, and helps make the smoothie thick!
 If you want a sweeter smoothie, try using a flavored Greek yogurt.
-I think strawberry or blueberry would be delicious!
+I think strawberry or blueberry would be delicious.

 - Honey: this is purely optional, but I do like to add a little bit just to help counter some of the tartness in the kiwi.
 You could also use agave syrup instead if you prefer.

-How to Tell When a Kiwi is Ripe
+How to tell when a kiwi is ripe

 For best results, you need ripe kiwis for this smoothie.
 When a kiwi is ripe and ready to eat, the flesh will be slightly soft when you press it gently with a finger.
 I liken it to the same subtle softness of a ripe avocado.
 Soft, but still holding its shape, with no mushy spots.
 Although, if you do have a couple overripe spots on your kiwi, it will still taste great in a kiwi smoothie!

-How to Ripen and Store Kiwi
+How to ripen and store kiwis

 To store kiwis at room temperature, just keep them on the counter, out of direct strong sunlight.
 You can place them in a fruit bowl if you want, but don't pack them in too tightly or put heavy fruit on top, because kiwis are somewhat delicate when they are ripe.
 If you want to speed up the ripening process, put the kiwis in a paper bag with a ripe banana.
 This will ripen them a day or two sooner.

-Storing Kiwis in the Fridge
+Storing kiwis in the fridge

 Once your kiwis are ripe, if you don't want to eat them right away, place them in the fridge.
 You can keep them in a paper bag or a vented plastic produce bag.
 Ripe kiwis will stay good in the fridge for around a week!
 (That way, you can make this kiwi banana smoothie recipe all week long!)